 There are four types of medical treatments that can be followed to treat croup:

-- Injecting medication to reduce the swelling of the airways
+- Injecting medication to reduce the swelling of the airways.

-A majority of croup cases can be treated at home by using natural remedies.
+Yes – a majority of croup cases can be treated at home by using natural remedies.
 Some home remedies for croup in babies include:

-- Keep your child calm: Crying and agitation can only lead to an increase in the obstruction of the airway and can result into complications.
-Croup can frighten a child and crying can lead to worsening the stridor (the harsh sound).
-How to cure croup in babies is to make them sit upright in your own lap, sing soft lullabies and read to them so that they are calm.
-Breastfeeding also acts like a pacifier in such a situation
+- Keep your child calm.
+Crying and agitation can only lead to an increase in the obstruction of the airway and result in complications.
+Croup can frighten a small child, and crying can lead to worsening the stridor (the harsh sound).
+Sit your baby upright in your lap, sing soft lullabies, and read to him.
+Breastfeeding also acts as a pacifier in such a situation.

 - Finally, offer fluids and encourage rest at all times.